-Our staffing position remains strong with all teaching positions filled at the start of the academic year.
+Our staffing position remains strong with all teaching positions filled during the academic year.
 Leadership structures are in place and budgeted for.
 Staffing costs continue to remain a clear focus moving forward as we continue to review our leadership capacity and our curriculum requirements for the coming years.